mtngrown/mtngrown.github.io/source/2014/09/01/bloody-march-turn-4.html.markdown

 helicopters at Silca.

-The FSLN has decided this is *most* unsatisfactory, and will attempt to dislodge the forces at Silca.
+The FSLN has decided this is *most* unsatisfactory, and will attempt to dislodge the CIA forces at Silca.

+This will take more than one turn as 50-02 moves slowly north.

 ### FSLN phases